simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.1.2 - 2017-03-30 =

+* TRANSLATION: Spanish
+* TRANSLATION: Dutch
+* API: adverts_data_box_content_exclude filter added
+* API: max_choices validator for dropdown and checkbox fields.
+* API: show_pagination param added to [adverts_list].
+* FIXED: Payments Module not showing all available pricings.
+* FIXED: Replaced annonymous sorting function with a static function (to make WPAdverts compatible with PHP 5.2 again).
+* FIXED: Adverts are being assigned to user who is editing the Ad from wp-admin.
+* FIXED: Incorrect textarea width in the frontend forms.
+* FIXED: adverts_price() throwing a warning when price is incorrectly formatted.

 = 1.1.1 - 2017-01-06 =